Dear Los Angeles:

 * * *

-Sara Benincasa is a comedian and the author of four books, including the recent novel “DC Trip” (Adaptive Books) and the upcoming nonfiction book, “Real Artists Have Day Jobs (And Other Awesome Things They Don’t Teach You in School.)”
-She lives in Mark the Coyote’s neighborhood.
+Sara Benincasa is a comedian, host of the “Where Ya From?” podcast, and the author of four books, including the YA novel (soon film) “DC Trip” and the nonfiction title “Real Artists Have Day Jobs (And Other Awesome Things They Don’t Teach You in School).”
+At the time of this writing, she lived in Mark the Coyote’s neighborhood.
+Follow her on Twitter and Instagram.